 Are you getting the wrong information for best facts about agriculture instead of using the best resources for how your food is produced ?

-Let me ask you another question.
+Let me ask you another question regarding some best facts about agriculture.
 Do you ever wonder why agriculture is so important?
 Why do we need it?

 The importance of agriculture in every day life is a topic of controversy these days.
 I see it blatantly in social media comments after certain pictures or advertisements about agricultural products.
 Some people really don’t care about or even know why agriculture exists.
 Why?